-The utility companies generate electricity from a number of energy sources including: (listed in rough percentage of total generated as of 2017) natural gas 32%, coal 30%, nuclear 20%, hydroelectric 8%, wind 6%, biomass 2%, and solar 2%.
-As you can see, over eighty percent of the power comes from the nuclear and fossil fuel energy sources.
-These sources make/burn BTU’s that are used to make steam to spin turbines that generate the electricity.
-Taken together, the various fuel sources are only about 33% efficient.
-That means 67% of the BTU’s burned to make electricity are shockingly lost or wasted during generation.
-It turns out that making electricity or harnessing any useful energy from BTU’s is an inefficient business.
+Utility companies generate electricity from several types of energy.
+Here is a list of energy sources in rough percentage of the total used (in 2017): natural gas 32%, coal 30%, nuclear 20%, hydroelectric 8%, wind 6%, biomass 2%, and solar 2%.
+As you can see, over eighty percent of the power comes from nuclear and fossil fuel energy sources.
+These fuel sources create heat (BTU’s) that are used to make steam.
+The steam spins turbines that generate electricity.
+The various fuel sources combined are only about 33% efficient.
+Shockingly, that means 67% of the BTU’s burned to make electricity are lost and wasted during generation.
+It turns out that making electricity (at least from BTU’s) is an inefficient business.

-It is also interesting to know that once generated, 10-13% of the electricity is lost during the transmission of the electricity to the home.
-Ten percent doesn’t sound like much until you realized that amount would be the equivalent of all the wind, solar and hydropower combined.
+It is another shock to learn that once generated, another 10-13% of the electricity is lost during transmission to the home.
+Ten percent doesn’t sound like much until you realize it is the equivalent of all the “clean” power sources of wind, solar and hydropower combined.
 This is why conservation is so important.
-When you conserve any amount of electricity you not only save the amount that you would have used, you also save the BTU power that would have been used during its generation and lost during transport to you.
+By not using electricity you save 3-4 times.
+You not only save the amount not used, you also save the waste BTU’s that would have been lost during its generation and transport to you.